jonnonz1/nz-statute-book/acts/public/1992/ship-registration-act-1992.md

 (1) A ship registered in Part A of the Register shall not depart from a New Zealand port to a foreign port unless there is endorsed on the ship's certificate of registry—
   (a) the name and address of each person who is, for the time being, authorised to be master of the ship; and (b) the serial numbers of the maritime document held, in compliance with the Maritime Transport Act 1994 and any regulations or rules made under that Act, by each master in relation to the competence of that master.
-(2) An endorsement under subsection (1) shall be made or cancelled, as the case may be, upon lodgment with the Registrar or the Director of—
+(2) An endorsement under subsection (1) shall be made or cancelled, as the case may be, upon lodgement with the Registrar or the Director of—
   (a) the certificate of registry; and
   (b) a request in writing signed by the owner or representative person.